Registration opens July 1, 2022—limit 15 students

 How to write an effective query letter; where to research agents and non-agent-required publishers; how to create a submission log.

 How to compile an initial, title-specific off- and online marketing plan with submission log to help the client launch their author career.

 AVAILABLE ONLY TO THOSE WHO HAVE EARNED AN 80% OR HIGHER AVERAGE ON ALL PREVIOUS UNITS.

 This wrap-up unit explains how to put all your knowledge, skills, and tools to use to create, sustain, and grow your ghostwriting business.
 Topics include:

-How to price your services per gig; how to write an effective Project Proposal (bid) with and without an attached A&R; important deal closers.
+How to write an effective Project Proposal (bid) with and without an attached A&R; important deal closers.

 How to write an effective Project Proposal (bid) when there is no presenting manuscript.